fiskaltrust/rollout-doc/getting-started/registration.md

 ### PosDealers have several companies

-The E-mail Address of a contact is binding because this is used as a one-to-one assignment of a record to an account.
+The E-mail address of a contact is binding because this is used as a one-to-one assignment of a record to an account.
 So a usage for two or more companies is not possible for employees.

 #### Solution for employees